ccarrero-sf/cortex_agents_rbac/README.md

 You can review the planning steps and results if you click on "Show Details".

-In the ouput generated you will only see Snow products.
+In the output generated you will only see Snow products.

 ![image](img/22_q1.png)